Spa and Hotel Termas Papallacta

 of life flow through one’s being.”
 Donald Curtis

-As our motor coach climbed higher and higher in the eastern mountain range of the Andes, winding through the switchbacks and sometimes passing through low hanging clouds, the air got thinner, but the excitement got higher.
-Our destination, Termas de Papallacta.
+As our motor coach climbed higher and higher in the eastern mountain range of the Andes, winding through the switchbacks and sometimes passing through low-hanging clouds, the air got thinner, but the excitement got higher.
+Our destination, the spa and hotel Termas de Papallacta.

 Located 1 hour from Quito City and 45 minutes from Quito’s airport, this hot spring spa and resort is in a unique, natural environment.
 It is in fact nestled in the basin of a volcanic caldera.